sergeymoryakov/sergeymoryakov/README.md

 ## About Me
 🚀 I bring a wealth of experience as an aviation professional, having worked in technical and commercial roles across the airline, manufacturing, and services sectors.
 Recently, I made a successful transition to software development after completing the esteemed HarvardX CS50X program.</br>
-🌍 I live in Helsinki, Finland.
+🌍 You may meet me in Helsinki, Finland.

 ## What I'm Currently Doing
 🌱 Currently, I'm expanding my web development expertise through Harvard CS50W and the Front-End Development Bootcamp.
 I'm passionate about continuously learning and staying up to date with the latest industry trends.